BovenE/Bidirectional-Cerebellar-Control-of-Supra-Second-Timing-in-Rats/README.md

 ## Contents

-- Raw and processed behavioural, histological, and open-field locomotion data
+- Data from behavioural, histological, and open-field locomotion experiments
 - Analysis code used to generate all figures
 - Metadata and summary tables
 - Example DeepLabCut outputs and videos